 The Bethlen Castle was built in the 16th century in the French Renaissance style and restored in the 17th and 18th centuries when Baroque elements were added.
 The Reformed Church, situated next to the Castle, is a 13th-century structure.

-The Jidvei (Bethlen-Haller) castle, with its eclectic combination of architectural styles, is located on the outskirts of Cetatea de Balta and it offers its guests with quaint views of the village.
+The Jidvei (Bethlen-Haller) castle, with its eclectic combination of architectural styles, is located on the outskirts of Cetatea de Balta and it offers its guests quaint views of the village.
 Jidvei, one of Romania’s premier white wines wineries is a five-minute drive from Cetatea de Balta.

 Jidvei ((Bethlen-Haller) features 14 guest rooms and four luxurious suites decorated in a variety of styles, several meeting and event spaces and a beautiful garden with panoramic views.